steadfasterX/znc-mailnotify/README.md

 can customize to invoke any action you want (Forward email/SMS messages) for any private message or channel highlight that matches a configurable set of conditions.

-This project is froked from ZNC to Notifo created by [John Reese](http://johnmreese.com).
+This project is forked from ZNC to Notifo created by [John Reese](http://johnmreese.com).

+Minor edits made by Benwa.

 Compiling